codeforkansascity/tagging-tracker-pwa/README.md

 Once installed, you can run the app with `npm start`

 ### Deployment
+You will need to build the static files with `npm run build` and then deploy these to some static location.
+You need https for the PWA to work/be installable.

+### Client-side usage/installation
 Note that you can't add to homescreen from incognito.
 Also for iOS only Safari can add to home screen.

 ### Work in progress